Dot32Dev/QuickAndSimplePlatformer-Game/README.md

 # Quick-And-Simple-Platformer
-A "simple" platformer, inspired by my (very old) Q&SP series from scratch. (https://scratch.mit.edu/projects/82253834/) This parkour platformer is about momentum and speed, and the goal will be to get the best time.
-Collect coins and avoid lava.
+A "simple" platformer, inspired by my (very old) Q&SP series from scratch. (https://scratch.mit.edu/projects/82253834/) This new parkour platformer is about momentum and speed, and the goal is to get the best time, collect coins and avoid lava.

 This project is currently still in development :>